shundhammer/qdirstat/README.md

 **Alpha Quality -- V0.8**

 Usable, but still Alpha.

+- 2016-01-13 Added "move to trash", this time as a normal action in the "Edit" menu, the toolbar and the context menus.
+This is a real implementation of the XDG Trash specification.
+It does not rely on outside tools that might or might not be available.

+- 2016-01-12 We have a first MacOS X port!
+Sonja Krause-Harder volunteered to install a Qt development environment (11 GB!
+Yikes!) on her MacBook.
+I would have expected some changes, but a simple "qmake; make" just did the job.
+Amazing! -- The major challenge was to find where "qmake" gets installed in that MacOS Qt environment.

 - 2016-01-10 Went through the old KDirStat changelog and found a few bugs that I had fixed there -- and promptly repeated with the new QDirStat: